aaudelin/battledev-utils/README.md

 You can also use `System.err.println` to debug anything.
 You might use it to display the input you receive in your program.

-Please refer to `IsoContest.java` sample file
+Please refer to `IsoContest.java` sample file.

 ## Results